-- Move the front passenger seat all the way back to allow the most legroom. - Recline the back of the seat if possible. - Using your walker, back up to the side of the front passenger seat. - Steady yourself using one hand on the walker.
-With the other hand, reach back for the seat and lower yourself down bending both knees to tolerance.
-Be careful not to hit your head when getting in. - Turn frontward, leaning back as you lift your surgical leg into the car. - Return the seatback to a sitting position. - When getting out of the car, reverse these instructions.
+- ❖ Move the front passenger seat all the way back to allow the most legroom. - Recline the back of the seat if possible. - Using your walker, back up to the side of the front passenger seat. - Steady yourself using one hand on the walker.
+With the other hand, reach back for the seat and lower yourself down bending both knees to tolerance. - Turn frontward, leaning back as you lift your surgical leg into the car. - Return the seatback to a sitting position. - When getting out of the car, reverse these instructions.